anitaposch/anita-grav/user/pages/04.blog/articles-2022/221221-review-2022/221221-Bitcoin-adoption-Africa-2022.md

 ---
-title: "Review 2022 - A Year In Grassroots Bitcoin Adoption For Africa"
+title: Review 2022 - A Year In Grassroots Bitcoin Adoption For Africa - Ep.
+167
 taxonomy:
     tags: [Blog, Bitcoin in Africa, Show, Review]
 routes: